Our activities for younger people

 Junior Craft Club

-Meets every month (usually the first Monday in the month) from September through to July.
+Meets every month (usually the last Monday in the month) from September through to July.
 Messy Church takes a bible or church celebration theme.
 Messy Church starts at 3.30pm after school has ended and begin with a simple snack meal for children and their parents, who are also encouraged to attend with their children.
-A story from the bible or other source precedes the opportunity to take part in five or six craft activities to chooses from, all based around the theme for the day.
+A story from the bible or other source precedes the opportunity to take part in five or six craft activities to choose from, all based around the theme for the day.
 Sometimes with the aid of video clips or music, a familiar story from the bible is told in language and pictures which children can understand told by an experienced teacher.
 Children are encouraged to take part in the story telling where appropriate.